Typhoon Chanthu (2021): Meteorological history

-At 15:00 UTC on September 11, Chanthu weakened into a Category 4 equivalent typhoon as it continued to move northward because of the presence of dry air.
+At 15:00 UTC on September 11, Chanthu weakened to a Category 4-equivalent typhoon as it continued to move northward because of the presence of dry air.
 It was further downgraded to a Category 3-equivalent typhoon by the JTWC on September 12 at 03:00 UTC as it moved towards the east coast of Taiwan, experiencing multiple eyewall replacement cycles, increasing wind shear and dry, stable air.
 Three hours later, the PAGASA issued its last bulletin on the system since it had exited the PAR.
 At 15:00 UTC, Chanthu weakened to a Category 2-equivalent typhoon as the dry air started to hamper the typhoon's convective structure.
 According to satellite imagery, the low-level circulation center had become ill-defined and the eye started to collapse.
 The weakening trend of Chanthu continued as it moved further northward towards the Korean Peninsula because of increasing wind shear, dry air and cool sea surface temperatures.
 At 09:00 UTC of September 13, Chanthu further weakened into a Category 1 typhoon as it moved further north towards Shanghai.
 By 15:00 UTC, the eye of Chanthu had completely collapsed.
 Chanthu remained quasi-stationary near Shanghai because of weak steering flow.
 At 06:00 UTC the next day, the JMA downgraded Chanthu to a severe tropical storm as it moved southeastward.
 Three hours later, the JTWC downgraded Chanthu to a tropical storm as its low-level circulation became partially exposed, with convection only remaining to the north and west.
 At 12:00 UTC, the JMA further downgraded it to a tropical storm as it slowly moved south-eastward towards Japan.
 At 00:00 UTC on September 15, due to decreasing wind shear and marginally favorable sea surface temperatures, Chanthu re-strengthened and was re-classified as a severe tropical storm that day.
 After continued slow movement, on September 17 at 09:00 UTC, Chanthu made landfall near itsuki, Nagasaki in Japan.
 It continued to move northward as it moved through the rugged Japanese islands, causing it to weaken significantly.
 This caused the JMA to downgrade it to a tropical storm at 12:00 UTC.
 At 21:00 UTC, the JTWC downgraded it to a tropical depression as it rapidly collapsed because of the rugged terrain; it was also undergoing extratropical transition.
 On September 18 at 08:00 UTC, the JTWC issued its final warning for the system, as the system became extratropical.
 Afterward, Chanthu's remnant continued moving eastward and then curved southward, before dissipating on September 20.